PinYuanChen/pinyuan.github.io/_posts/2023-01-02-rxswift-combinelatest-withlatest.md

 tag: [swift, rxswift]
 ---

 Let's get straight to the point.
-What's the differences?
+What're the differences?

 ## combineLatest
 It combines multiple observable sources and when each of them emits an item, it will fetch the other sources' latest items and merge them into a single observable.